 Transmit.
-While HOLDING the Valet\/Program switch, you can select the desired features setting using the remote transmitter.
-Pressing the lock icon transmitter button while HOLDING down the Valet/Program switch will program the feature to the LED ON (default) setting.
-The siren will chirp once.
-Pressing the unlock icon transmitter button while HOLDING down the Valet/Program switch will change the setting to the LED OFF setting.
-The siren will chirp twice.
+While HOLDING the Valet®/Program switch, you can select the desired feature settings using the remote transmitter.
+As shipped, the unit is configured to the default LED ON settings.
+Pressing Button I while HOLDING down the Valet/Program switch will program the feature to the LED ON settings.
+The siren will chirp once to indicate the one-chirp setting has been selected.
+Pressing Button II while HOLDING down the Valet/Program switch will change the setting to the LED OFF setting.
+The siren will chirp twice indicating that the LED OFF setting has been selected.

 5. Release.
-Release the Valet\/Program switch.
+Release the Valet®/Program switch.